berkeley-cs61as/markdown-courseware/textbook/chapter12 3 - Recursion, Iteration, Efficiency/section02 Space.md

 - Because the Iterative version needed to keep track of more arguments, it needed a helper procedure where the recursion actually took place.
 This is often the case for Iterative procedures.

 ## Tail Recursion and Writing Tail Recursive Procedures
-In formal terms, the Iterative `factorial` is more space efficent because the Racket interpreter impliements Tail Call Optimization.
-In other programming languages and other interpreters that aren't Tail Call Optimized the Recursive and Iterative versions use the same amount of space when run.
+In formal terms, the Iterative `factorial` is more space efficent because the Racket interpreter impliements [Tail Call Elimination](https://en.wikipedia.org/wiki/Tail_call).
+In other programming languages and other interpreters that aren't Tail Call optimized, the Recursive and Iterative versions use the same amount of space when run.
 So why do we care?

 - Introducing these topics gives us a deeper understanding of recursion, evaluation, and programming languages, which provides a solid background for other topics
 - This is a chance to practice thinking critically about resource usage and tradeoffs, which is generally important to Software Engineering and Computer Science.